rubensworks/rubensworks.net/research_goals.md

 * How can we query over a **large number of sources** in a scalable way?
 * How can users query over data that requires **authentication**?
-* How can a query engine be used to **update** data that distributed over multiple sources?
+* How can a query engine be used to **update** data that is distributed over multiple sources?

 ### Collaborative Querying of the Web